 After a tooth is removed, bone-grafting material is sometimes placed in the socket to promote healing and encourage new bone development.
 This procedure is often performed to support the eventual and successful placement of a dental implant.

-At the office of Family Dentists, PA, we strive to make dental care affordable and accessible.
+At the office of Dental Aesthetics, we strive to make dental care affordable and accessible.
 Depending on the type or complexity of the extraction and other variables, the cost of the procedure can vary.
 Based on our diagnostic findings, our office will inform you of the healthiest choices in care, explain the fees, discuss insurance coverage, and explain your payment options.

 Many dental plans offer some level of coverage for tooth extractions.
 We'll advise you if your plan covers the full cost of the procedure and if there is any out-of-pocket expense.
 Our business office will work with you to maximize your insurance benefits as much as possible while helping you minimize any out-of-pocket expenses.